-Issue-LU-3.1 County-Wide Ordinances & Regulations The County of San Diego has four well-defined environmental zones including coastal, upland, mountain and desert (which is the most unique and most remote).
+Issue-LU-3.1 Countywide Ordinances & Regulations.
+The County of San Diego has four well-defined environmental zones including coastal, upland, mountain and desert (which is the most unique and most remote).
 County-wide ordinances and regulations are written following a "one-size-fits-all" approach, and are generally not customized to the particular environmental setting, resulting in inappropriate application of County ordinances and regulations in the Plan area.

-Goal-LU-3.1 Appropriate application of county-wide regulations in the desert environment of the Plan area.
+Goal-LU-3.1 Appropriate application of countywide regulations in the desert environment of the CPA.

-Policy-LU-3.1.1 Encourage new and existing codes and ordinances to be flexibly interpreted in the context of their applicability to the desert region rather than only in a broad, rigid, county-wide context, to allow consideration for local micro climates and characteristics on DPLU interpretations of development techniques and standards.
+Policy-LU-3.1.1 Encourage new and existing codes and ordinances to be flexibly interpreted in the context of their applicability to the Desert Subregion, rather than only in a broad, rigid, countywide context, to allow consideration for local micro climates and characteristics on DPLU interpretations of development techniques and standards.

-- 1. Develop, with coordination from the BSCSG, broad guidelines and value statements to guide the flexible interpretation of County regulations in the Plan area. - 2.
-Provide guidelines and top-level value statements to DPLU staff and to Plan-area permit applicants at the time of application, including this community plan.
+- 1. Develop, with coordination from the BSCSG, broad guidelines and value statements to guide the flexible interpretation of County regulations in the CPA. - 2.
+Provide guidelines and top-level value statements to DPLU staff and to CPA permit applicants at the time of application, including this Community Plan.

-Issue-LU-3.2 Enforcement by County of Codes and Regulations Due to the isolated geographic location of the Borrego Springs community, along with fiscal limitations, the enforcement of County ordinances and regulations is non-responsive, encouraging and aggravating community-character-degrading violations.
+Issue-LU-3.2 Enforcement by County of Codes and Regulations.
+Due to the isolated geographic location of the Borrego Springs community, along with fiscal limitations, the enforcement of County ordinances and regulations is non responsive; encouraging and aggravating community-character-degrading violations.

-Goal-LU-3.2 Consistent, rapid, and responsive enforcement of violations of County ordinances, codes, and regulations relating to zoning, building, grading, landscaping, and lighting issues.
+Goal-LU-3.2 Consistent, rapid and responsive enforcement of violations of County ordinances, codes and regulations relating to zoning, building, grading, landscaping and lighting issues.

-Policy-LU-3.2.1 Identify and pursue the necessary fiscal resources to increase code enforcement presence in the Plan area and to provide, to the extent feasible, rapid, consistent, and responsive enforcement of its zoning, lighting, and building code ordinances and related regulations within the Desert Subregion.
+Policy-LU-3.2.1 Identify and pursue the necessary fiscal resources to increase code enforcement presence in the CPA and to provide, to the extent feasible, rapid, consistent and responsive enforcement of its zoning, lighting and building code ordinances and related regulations within the Desert Subregion.

-- Review county administration and enforcement of existing zoning, grading, and lighting ordinances and building codes within the Plan Area, and put in place strategies to ensure prompt, consistent, and effective enforcement to prevent difficult-toreverse damage to: fragile, non-regenerating desert lands; dark skies and dark environment; and viewsheds and neighborhoods. - 2.
-County to investigate providing a resident enforcement liaison (possibly located in Sheriff's substation or at DPW road depot) to work closely with the BSCSG and County personnel on a regular schedule to provide local, "one-stop" multi-disciplinary investigation of and enforcement coordination for zoning, animal regulations, lighting, construction, and grading ordinance and regulation violations.
+1. Review County administration and enforcement of existing zoning, grading and lighting ordinances and building codes within the CPA and put in place strategies to ensure prompt, consistent and effective enforcement to prevent difficult-to-reverse damage to fragile, non-regenerating desert lands, dark skies and dark environment and viewsheds and neighborhoods.

+County to investigate providing a resident enforcement liaison (possibly located in Sheriff's substation or at Department of Public Works road station) to work closely with the BSCSG and County personnel on a regular schedule to provide local, "one-stop" multidisciplinary investigation of and enforcement coordination for zoning, animal regulations, lighting, construction and grading ordinance and regulation violations.